awsdocs/amazon-cloudfront-developer-guide/doc_source/cloudfront-limits.md

 ## Quotas on cookies \(legacy cache settings\)<a name="limits-whitelisted-cookies"></a>

-These quotas apply to CloudFront’s legacy cache settings\.
+These quotas apply to CloudFront's legacy cache settings\.
 We recommend using a [cache policy or origin request policy](working-with-policies.md) instead of the legacy settings\.

 ****